focusate/documentation-user/discuss/customizations/mail_activity_note.rst

 Contact can be made mandatory on activity type, by checking *Contact required* option.
 If not checked, it will be optional.

-*Hide popover* is alvays mandatory.
-This part must depend on module :code:`mail_activity_popover_toggle` that allows to hide little activity popup form - see more: :doc:`mail_activity_popover_toggle`.
+*Hide popover* is alvays mandatory for this type.
+This depends on module :code:`mail_activity_popover_toggle` that allows to hide little activity popup form - see more: :doc:`mail_activity_popover_toggle`.
 When *Note* category is chosen, by default, it will select that option.